miidlaj/portfolio/content/featured/StonePaperScissor/index.md

   - Socket.io
 ---

-Developed an Netflix clone application using [ReactJS](https://www.reactjs.org) and [TMDB API](https://developer.themoviedb.org/) allowing users to browse films based on different categories.
+Developed a Netflix clone application using [ReactJS](https://www.reactjs.org) and [TMDB API](https://developer.themoviedb.org/) allowing users to browse films based on different categories.

 User can also watch trailers of movies.